Customizing the Boot Process

 rd.kiwi.install.pxe

-Tells an OEM installation image to lookup the system image on a remote location specified in rd.kiwi.install.image.
+Instructs an OEM installation image to lookup the system image on a remote location specified in rd.kiwi.install.image.

 rd.kiwi.install.image=URI

-Specifies the remote location of the system image in a PXE based OEM installation
+Specifies the remote location of the system image in a PXE based OEM installation.

 rd.kiwi.install.pass.bootparam